 The ruins of Dundas Bay Cannery are located in a small embayment on the west shore of Dundas Bay, about 3 miles (5 km) southwest of the Dundas River, and about 35 miles (56 km) west of Gustavus, Alaska.

 Port Bailey is a historical cannery built by Kadiak Fisheries in 1938 in Dry Spruce Bay, off Kupreanof Strait, on the north coast of Kodiak Island, Alaska.

-CoastView is a non-profit science education company.
+CoastView is a science education non-profit.
 Our mission is to promote exploration of the Alaska, Pacific Northwest, and California coasts through pictures and stories.
 Please contact us with suggestions, comments, or to report errors.
-We gratefully accept donations or sponsorships.
 Thanks for visiting!